Harish2093/Tensorflow-completeguide/README.md

 # Tensorflow-completeguide

 A guide to begin your journey to master the Tensorflow.
-This guide help you to learn from basics of tensorflow to the advanced topics of tensorflow serving, Ditributing strategy.
+This guide will help you to learn from basics of tensorflow to the advanced topics of tensorflow serving, Ditributing strategy.